Insolation

 3. Polar Zone (66.5° to 90° Latitude)

-• The polar regions receive the least amount of solar radiation, particularly during the winter months when the Sun never rises above the horizon for extended periods.
+• The polar regions receive the least solar radiation, especially in winter when the Sun remains below the horizon for long periods.

 • In contrast, during the summer months, the polar regions experience continuous daylight, but the Sun’s rays are spread over a much larger area, resulting in lower energy intensity.
 These regions, such as the Arctic and Antarctic, are typically colder, and the potential for solar energy is limited, especially during the winter months.